Eyed Hawk-moth

 Widespread but not as abundant as the other Hawk-moths likely to be encountered in Kent.
 This species can be found across the county, but is more concentrated at coastal locations (especially Dungeness).
 An unmistakable species.

-The map below shows the distribution of records of Eyed Hawk-moth (Smerinthus ocellata) within Kent.
-Use the control below to show data for a certain time period.
+The map below shows all records of Eyed Hawk-moth (Smerinthus ocellata) in the Kent database.
 If you've got a dot to add, please submit your records to us.
-Click here for more information on how to submit data.
+Use the control below to filter by time span:

 Phenology

 The graph below shows at which time of the year Eyed Hawk-moth (Smerinthus ocellata) can be expected to be recorded in Kent.
-Hover over the graph to see exact figures for each period of the year, and use the controls below to filter by VC and time span:
+Use the controls below to filter by VC and time span:

 Reporting Rate

-The graph below shows how the number of records submitted Eyed Hawk-moth (Smerinthus ocellata) to the Kent database has varied since 1950.
-Hover over the graph to see exact figures for each year, and use the control below to filter by a certain VC.
+The graph below shows how the number of records of Eyed Hawk-moth (Smerinthus ocellata) submitted each year has changed over time.
+Use the control below to filter by VC:

 External Links

-More information about Eyed Hawk-moth (Smerinthus ocellata) can be seen on the external pages listed below:
+For more information and images of Eyed Hawk-moth (Smerinthus ocellata), please take can be seen on the external pages listed below: